Yazid I: Yazidism

-Coins
+Coins and inscriptions

 A Sasanian-style silver coin bearing the mint date as "Year I of Yazid" has been reported.
 The obverse side shows the portrait of the Sasanian king Khosrow II (r.
 590–628) and his name in the Pahlavi script.
 The reverse has the usual Zoroastrian fire altar surrounded by attendants.
 The margins, however, contain the inscription that it was minted during the first year of Yazid's reign.
 An anonymous coin from the Nishapur mint bearing the mint date 60, which is assumed to be the Hijri year, is also thought to be from Yazid's first regnal year.
 Other coins from his reign usually have only the name of the governor of the province where the coin originated.
 Coins bearing the name of the counter-caliph Abd Allah ibn al-Zubayr have also been found from the provinces of Fars and Kirman, dated between 61 and 63 (681–683 CE), although Ibn al-Zubayr did not publicly claim the caliphate until after the death of Yazid.
 This may show that as well as the challenges to his rule in Arabia and Iraq, Yazid's authority was also challenged in southern Persia from roughly the time of his accession.
 The coins were probably minted in the name of Ibn al-Zubayr to lend legitimacy to the challengers of the Umayyads by using a suitable Qurayshite name.

+Yazid is thought to be mentioned in a short, undated Paleo-Arabic Christian graffito known as the Yazid inscription.
+It reads "May God be mindful of Yazid the king".